 Most of us are familiar with some sort of magical tales about our kitties.
 Adored for their mysterious ways, the world has been dreaming up fascinating stories about cats ever since the ancient times.
-Cats make appearances in many religions, superstitions, poems and narratives.
 Magical or lucky, angelic or devilish, here are some of the most interesting and surprising myths about these impressive animals from all around the globe.
+Read up about the mythology of cats!

 1. Cats in Ancient Egypt